 In addition to all the objets, we see Eddie Ross in action, thrifting and styling.
 There are tips running throughout this design book too.
 Some go beyond the usual advice (get to estate sales early) to tricks for restoring ceramics and such.
 I am a design book hoarder, true, but this one I love.
 It’s staying on my coffee table so I can leaf through.

 I may actually have a please-be-my-friend crush on Eddie Ross.
 I follow him on Instagram (@eddieross) and he seems like a fun and happy guy.
-He is making his way through the country on his book tour, and will be stopping in Boston this Thursday, October 15th at Hudson in the South End 6:30-8:30.
-I will be there.
+He is making his way through the country on his book tour, and will be in Boston this Thursday, October 15th at Hudson in the South End 6:30-8:30.